Center-for-Research-Libraries/crl-serials-validator/README.md

 ### Data files

 Beside its regular output files the Validator will create a file called `marc_database.db` (for storing downloaded MARC files), a file called `api_keys.ini` (to store WorldCat Search API keys), and a general configuration file called `validator_config.ini`.
-Usually these files will all be found in the `data` directory in the Validator folder.
+Usually these files will all be found in the `data` directory in the CRL Serials Validator folder.
 If however you have an old copy of the Validator or have used the CRL MARC Machine program then some or all of them may be found in the  `CRL MARC Machine` folder in your home directory.

 If you hae a copy of the ISSN database, it should be put in the same directory that contains `marc_database.db`.

-## Running the Validator
+## Running the CRL Serials Validator

-The validator can be run by typing `python validator.py` in the command window.
+The CRL Serials Validator can be run by typing `python crl_serials_validator.py` in the command window.
 You may see a warning that says "Using slow pure-python SequenceMatcher.
 Install python-Levenshtein to remove this warning."
 This can be ignored.

-From here, running the Validator should be relatively straightforward.
+From here, running the CRL Serials Validator should be relatively straightforward.

 ### Set up your WorldCat Search API keys